-If you have no scales but you need to measure out necessary amount of peanut flour, we will teach you how you can do this, using only simple kitchen utensils.
-You need to have a metric cup and to know how much peanut flour fits into it.
-In this article, you will find a list with made calculations for commonly used peanut flour weights in recipes.
+If you don’t have a scale but need to measure the right amount of peanut flour, we will teach you how to do this using only simple kitchen utensils.
+You just need a metric cup to know how much peanut flour fits into it.
+In this article, you will find a list with calculated weights for commonly used amounts of peanut flour recipes.

 We used following: Cups Metric (250 ml), US customary (236 ml), Imperial (284 ml) and a metric tablespoon (15 ml), a teaspoon (5 ml), and a dessertspoon (10 ml).